Best sander for walls 2023 - Our top picks

 It's quite a versatile option, given it features dual-mode sanding with a more aggressive, gear-driven mode for the removal of stock especially quickly, as well as a random orbital mode for finer sanding.

-In addition, the Festool 571782 Rotex Sander has a tool-free backing pad system that can allow you to change the pads to suit use on different surfaces.
+In addition, the Festool 571782 Rotex Sander has a tool-free backing pad system that can allow you to change the pads to suit your use on different surfaces.
 Moreover, it also features an efficient dust removal system that can not only help to keep your surface clean but also offer a higher quality finish on your sanding work.

 Its weight of 4.4lbs also means this is quite a lightweight and compact sander, meaning you may have a little more control over its use.